 – Liz S

-Above all else, Liz wanted her story to reach young girls involved in the criminal justice system, and to give them hope for the future.
-She was eight when she was first sent to a foster home, and twelve years old when she was sent to the Training School in the early 1970’s.
-Liz passed away in the spring of 2017.
+Above all else, Liz wanted her story to reach young girls involved in the criminal legal system and give them hope for the future.
+She was eight when she was first sent to a foster home and twelve years old when she was sent to the Training School in the early 1970s.
+Unfortunately, Liz passed away in the spring of 2017.

 “We got sent to isolation, and isolation